St Luke's Church, Modbury

 The garden is now flourishing and the first stage is almost completed.
 The beds are 90% planted, mainly with vegetables, fruit trees have been planted, as well as some flowers and ornamental plants.
 The irrigation system now allows us to water from the tank and an automatic watering system will soon be installed.
 We have also been given two compost tumblers, a worm farm and have materials ready to construct two large compost bins.
 We have also been donated a garden mulcher, which will aid in our green recycling.

-Each member of the leadership team has felt so much joy and pleasure seeing the garden with at least 12 people working together and sharing a cuppa on Tuesday mornings.
+Each member of the leadership team has felt so much joy and pleasure seeing the garden with at least 12 people working together and sharing a cuppa on Tuesday or Friday mornings.

 Come along and see for yourself - everybody is welcome to join in, even if it is just for morning tea.